clabe45/conlang-gpt/README.md

 Options:
   --guide TEXT
+  --dictionary TEXT        Enter the filename of the dictionary to use in
+                           'example' mode.
   --changes TEXT
   --model TEXT             OpenAI model to use.
 Defaults to gpt-3.5-turbo.
+  --embeddings-model TEXT  OpenAI model to use for word embeddings in
+                           'example' mode.
+Defaults to text-embedding-ada-002.
   --help                   Show this message and exit.
 ```

 ### `conlang translate`

 Translates text between any language ChatGPT was trained on to and the conlang.
 The language of the input text is automatically detected and used to dermine which language to translate to.
+If any problems are encountered while translating, the guide and dictionary will be automatically fixed.

 ```
 $ conlang translate --help